Jennie Wyse Power: Early life

-In 1900, she was elected as one of the four Vice-Presidents of Inghinidhe na hÉireann.
+In 1900, she was elected as one of the four vice-presidents of Inghinidhe na hÉireann.
 In 1903 she was elected as a Poor Law guardian for North Dublin, and served until 1911, when she lost her seat.
 She had vocally criticised public housing and public health conditions throughout her tenure as a Poor Law guardian.
 Her restaurant proved attractive to many nationalists of her generation in the Gaelic League and founders of Sinn Féin.
 At the inaugural meeting of Sinn Féin she was included as a resident member of the executive.
 Arthur Griffith called the women a "passive resistance, boycotting and non-violent agitation".
 But Sinn Féin would prove an exception to that rule.

 In 1908 she expanded her business by acquiring new premises at 21 Lower Camden Street, again emphasising the sale of solely Irish produce.
 By 1912, Wyse Power was a Vice-President of Sinn Féin: on 5 April 1914 at Wynne's Hotel, Dublin she became a founder member of Cumann na mBan and was an active member of the Central Branch.
 On 31 October 1914, she was elected the first President of Cumann na mBan.

+Irish revolutionary period

-The signing of the Proclamation of the Irish Republic took place in her house in Henry Street.
+The signing of the Proclamation of the Irish Republic took place in Wyse Power's house in Henry Street.
 During the Easter Rising the house was destroyed by fire.
 The records of the Ladies' Land League which had been in her custody for 30 years were destroyed in the blaze.
 After the Rising she and her daughter, Nancy, helped re-organise Cumann na mBan and distribute funds to families suffering hardships due to the Rising.
 These funds had been sent by Clan na Gael in the United States.
 At this time she was succeeded as President of Cumann na mBan by her close friend, Countess Markievicz, then in prison.

 Wyse Power joined the Irish Women's Franchise League at this time.
-In the period after the Rising Sinn Féin's military wing expanded rapidly to 600 branches of Volunteers around the country recruiting women as well as men; Wyse Power was one of the executive sent to actively prepare female recruits.
+In the period after the Rising, Sinn Féin's military wing expanded rapidly to 600 branches of Volunteers around the country recruiting women as well as men; Wyse Power was one of the executive sent to actively prepare female recruits.
+She helped organise the nationwide anti-conscription protest Lá na mBan on 9 June 1918, which resulted in an influx of members to Cumann na mBan.

-Irish revolutionary period

 Wyse Power did not stand for election at the 1918 general election, but she and other Cumann na mBan members successfully campaigned for Markievicz, the Sinn Féin candidate in Dublin St. Patrick's.

 In 1919, she was appointed Treasurer of the Sinn Féin Executive, when she recorded in Leabhar na mBan, their aims to include 'all shades of nationalist thought'.
-She was subsequently elected as one of five women members onto Dublin Corporation in 1920 for the Inns Quay – Rotunda District, although she had some difficulty taking her seat when the clerk at first refused to let her sign her name in Irish.
+At the 1920 Dublin Corporation election, she was elected for the Inns Quay – Rotunda District as one of five women members onto Dublin City Council, although she had some difficulty taking her seat when the clerk at first refused to let her sign her name in Irish.